The rules for Housing Benefit say that the amount of benefit you get is based on how many rooms your household needs.

 Help for people with disabilities

-- where two children cannot share because of a disability and
+- two people cannot share because of a disability or

 What rooms are counted?